Ureterocele Workup

 Laboratory Studies

-- Urinalysis should be obtained in any child with an unexplained fever or suspicion of UTI.
-Presence of pyuria, leukocyte esterase, and nitrites suggests a UTI.
+Urinalysis should be obtained in any child with an unexplained fever or suspicion of a urinary tract infection (UTI); the presence of pyuria, leukocyte esterase, and nitrites suggests a UTI.
+Urine culture is obtained to identify the offending pathogen and to assess for appropriate antibiotic susceptibility.

-- CBC count is obtained to determine the degree of systemic infection that may be present, as well as to ascertain responsiveness to antibiotic therapy.
+A complete blood cell count (CBC) is obtained to determine the degree of systemic infection that may be present, as well as to ascertain responsiveness to antibiotic therapy.
+Serum chemistries, especially blood urea nitrogen (BUN) and serum creatinine levels, are obtained to determine baseline information and to assess renal function.
+Blood cultures are obtained in the setting of fever or urosepsis.

-- Fungal cultures are obtained in infants who have been on long-term antibiotic therapy or in immunocompromised patients with clinical evidence of UTI.
+Fungal cultures are obtained in infants who have been on long-term antibiotic therapy or in immunocompromised patients with clinical evidence of UTI

 Imaging Studies

-Renal or bladder ultrasonography
+Kidney and bladder ultrasonography

-Renal and bladder ultrasonography is the first-line imaging study for evaluating the upper and lower urinary tract in children.
+Kidney and bladder ultrasonography is the first-line imaging study for evaluating the upper and lower urinary tract in children.
+Ultrasound findings dictate subsequent evaluations.
+[5]

 A ureterocele is seen as a fluid-filled cystic intravesical mass.